SantoshVKamat/test_app/README.md

-Complete Ruby on Rails developer course
+I am a Ruby on rails developer